Dr. Gabriele Jones

 Training and Credentials

 Dr. Gabriele Jones is a Clinical Psychologist, licensed in the State of North Carolina.
-She has been practicing in the Pinehurst area since 2001.
-Dr. Jones earned her Master’s Degree in Psychology from James Madison University and earned her Doctoral Degree in Clinical Psychology from The University of Southern Mississippi.
-She trained in child, adolescent, and adult areas of Clinical Psychology in her pre-doctoral internship at Tulane University Medical School.
-She furthered her training in a Post-Doctoral Fellowship in Pediatric Psychology at UNC School of Medicine.
-Since becoming a Licensed Psychologist in North Carolina, Dr. Jones has also undergone training in EMDR therapy, which is used to help treat individuals dealing with various forms of trauma.
-Dr. Jones is also certified as a NeurOptimal Neurofeedback trainer.
-Dr. Jones is a member of the American Psychological Association, the North Carolina Psychological Association, and the EMDR International Association.
+She has been practicing in North Carolina since 2001, and in Wilmington since 2019.
+Dr. Jones earned her Master's Degree in Psychology from James Madison University and earned her Doctoral Degree in Clinical Psychology from The University of Southern Mississippi.
+She trained in child, adolescent, and adult areas of Clinical Psychology in her pre-doctoral internship at Tulane University Medical School, and furthered her training in a Post-Doctoral Fellowship in Pediatric Psychology at UNC School of Medicine.
+In 2007, Dr. Jones also underwent training in EMDR therapy, which is used to help treat individuals dealing with various forms of trauma.
+Dr. Jones is a member of the American Psychological Association, the North Carolina Psychological Association, Cape Fear Psychological Association, and the EMDR International Association.

 Areas of Clinical Interest

-Dr. Jones’s practice focuses on the evaluation, assessment, and treatment of children, adolescents, and adults.
+Dr. Jones's practice focuses on the evaluation, assessment, and treatment of children, adolescents, and adults.
 Dr. Jones provides behavioral assessments and therapy, interpersonal psychotherapy, psychological and psychoeducational assessments, and EMDR therapy.
-Dr. Jones performs assessments for ADHD, Learning Disorders, Autism Spectrum Disorders, Giftedness, and Early Kindergarten Admission.
-She also conducts personality and diagnostic testing as part of consultative work with pediatricians and psychiatrists.
+Dr. Jones performs assessments for ADHD, Autism Spectrum Disorder, Learning Disorders, Giftedness, and Early Kindergarten Admission.
+She also conducts personality and diagnostic testing as part of consultative work with pediatricians, therapists, and psychiatrists.
+Having accurate diagnoses can significantly help guide treatment planning and medication decisions.

-Dr. Gabriele Jones conducts evaluations that are very comprehensive and typically include an intelligence test and academic testing, as well as a clinical interview, emotional/behavioral assessment, and various self-report rating scales.
-Dr. Jones believes thorough feedback sessions (e.g. with parents) are an essential part of the assessment process.
+Dr. Jones conducts psychological evaluations that are very comprehensive, and typically include an intelligence test, academic testing, a thorough clinical interview, emotional/behavioral/personality assessments, and various self-report and/or parent/teacher report rating scales.
+Dr. Jones believes thorough feedback sessions (e.g., with parents) are an essential part of the assessment process.

 In terms of therapy, Dr. Jones believes that people seek help for many different reasons.
 Her therapeutic approach is primarily client-centered, meaning she believes that individuals have an innate ability to heal and to achieve personal growth.
 Emphasis is placed on the relationship in therapy, and on encouraging individuals to recognize that they can help themselves, and can change maladaptive thinking patterns.
 Cognitive-Behavioral techniques are used to help clients recognize irrational core beliefs and to develop healthier ways of thinking and conceptualizing the world around them.
+Dr. Jones strongly believes concepts of Positive Psychology should also be utilized throughout the therapeutic process to help individuals recognize their strengths, and to help them learn strategies to have hopeful and optimistic outlooks on life.
 Dr. Jones uses therapy to help people with many different kinds of problems including depression, anxiety, phobias, ADHD, PTSD, adjustment disorders, and grief.
 Dr. Jones believes that individuals who commit to therapy display great strength and discourages the viewpoint that seeking psychological help is stigmatizing.
-In 2007 Dr. Jones took the exciting step of becoming trained in Eye Movement Desensitization and Reprocessing (EMDR), a form of psychotherapy somewhat different from traditional “talk” therapy.
+"Everyone should have a good therapist."
+In 2007 Dr. Jones took the exciting step of becoming trained in Eye Movement Desensitization and Reprocessing (EMDR), a form of psychotherapy somewhat different from traditional "talk" therapy.
 EMDR's effectiveness, particularly for PTSD, is supported by a broad base of research.
 The therapy includes mild bilateral stimulation of the brain that can help dissipate negative thoughts and feelings associated with past traumatic experiences.
 This encourages "adaptive information processing" which helps the brain to reprocess negative events and maladaptive core beliefs.
 EMDR is a complex, integrative approach to therapy and Dr. Jones uses it to treat individuals of all ages with specific phobias, generalized anxiety, PTSD, depression, grief, and even worries about future events (e.g. plane trips, scheduled surgeries, speeches, tests).
-Dr. Jones also uses EMDR to enhance the performance of athletes and business executives
+Dr. Jones also uses EMDR to enhance the performance of athletes and business executives.

 Kimberly Giddo, M.Ed., Ed.S., LCMHC, NCC